 In doing so, he stated that in his communication, he indicated that he was a member of some unofficial groups associated with Givling.

-Another user, ‘123456hello12345’ spoke ill of the group, criticizing the extra queue points that the company gives for viewing ads.
+Another user, ‘123456hello12345’ ill of the group, criticizing the extra queue points that the gives for viewing ads.
 The reviewer explained that many student loan borrowers cannot take advantage of this because they are too busy working.

 In both cases, the users acknowledged that the app served a worthy cause.
 However, they felt that they were slighted by the management team.